ogulyurdakul/ogulyurdakul.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my personal webpage.
-I'm currently an M.Sc. student of Electrical and Electronics Engineering at METU, studying statistical signal processing, and I want to become a researcher in cognitive science/neuroscience and an educator of whatever topic I will know enough to teach, whenever that happens.
+Welcome to my personal webpage!
+I'm currently an Ph.D. student of Cognitive Science at UCI, and I want to become a researcher in cognitive science/neuroscience and an educator of whatever topic I will know enough to teach, whenever that happens.
 Here, you can find

 - A [commented version of my CV](/cv), the comments being some more personal remarks that are traditionally left out of regular CVs,
 - [Cheat sheets](/cheat-sheets) on various topics if you're interested in those,